andoresu47/MDS-Framework/README.md

 │       └── mds_framework_unit_tests    # Built unit tests executable
 ├── cmake/                              # Folder for cmake configuration files │   └── local.cmake                     # File with local env variables (e.g., Boost path)
-├── src/                                # Folder for all source files │   └── main.cpp                        # Main entry of the application
-├── test/                               # Test folder for all unit tests
+├── include/                            # Folder for all header files ├── input/                              # Folder for some test input files ├── src/                                # Folder for all source files │   └── main.cpp                        # Main entry of the application ├── test/                               # Test folder for all unit tests